Saul: Saul and David

-On two occasions, Saul threw a spear at David as he played the harp for Saul.
-David becomes increasingly successful and Saul becomes increasingly resentful.
-Now Saul actively plots against David.
+On two occasions, Saul threw a spear at David while he was playing the harp for Saul.
+David became increasingly successful and Saul became increasingly resentful.
+Now Saul actively plotted against David.
 Saul offered his other daughter, Michal in marriage to David.
-David initially rejects this offer also, claiming he is too poor.
-Saul offers to accept a bride price of 100 Philistine foreskins, intending that David die in the attempt.
-Instead, David obtains 200 foreskins and is consequently married to Michal.
-Jonathan arranges a short-lived reconciliation between Saul and David and for a while David served Saul "as in times past" until "the distressing spirit from the Lord" re-appeared.
-Saul sends assassins in the night, but Michal helps him escape, tricking them by placing a household idol in his bed.
-David flees to Jonathan, who arranges a meeting with his father.
-While dining with Saul, Jonathan explains David's absence, saying he has been called away to his brothers.
-But Saul sees through the ruse and reprimands Jonathan for protecting David, warning him that his love of David will cost him the kingdom, furiously throwing a spear at him.
-The next day, Jonathan meets with David and tells him Saul's intent.
-The two friends say their goodbyes, and David flees into the countryside.
-Saul later marries Michal to another man.
+David also initially rejected this offer, claiming he was too poor.
+Saul offered to accept a bride price of 100 Philistine foreskins, intending that David should die in the attempt.
+Instead, David obtained 200 foreskins and was consequently married to Michal.
+Jonathan arranged a short-lived reconciliation between Saul and David and for a while David served Saul "as in times past" until "the distressing spirit from the Lord" re-appeared.
+Saul sent assassins in the night, but Michal helped David escape, tricking them by placing a household idol in his bed.
+David fled to Jonathan, who arranged a meeting with his father.
+While dining with Saul, Jonathan explained David's absence, saying he had been called away to his brothers.
+But Saul noticed through the ruse and reprimanded Jonathan for protecting David, warning him that his love of David would cost him the kingdom, furiously throwing a spear at him.
+The next day, Jonathan met David and told him about Saul's intent.
+The two friends gave their goodbyes, and David fled into the countryside.
+Saul later had Michal married to another man.

-Saul is later informed by his head shepherd, Doeg the Edomite, that high priest Ahimelech assisted David, giving him the sword of Goliath, which had been kept at the temple at Nob.
-Doeg kills Ahimelech and eighty-five other priests and Saul orders the death of the entire population of Nob.
+Saul was later informed by his head shepherd, Doeg the Edomite, that high priest Ahimelech assisted David, giving him the sword of Goliath, which had been kept at the temple at Nob.
+Doeg killed Ahimelech and eighty-five other priests.
+Then, Saul ordered the death of the entire population of Nob.

 David had left Nob by this point and had amassed some 300 dissatisfied men, including some outlaws.
-With these men David rescues the town of Keilah from a Philistine attack.
-Saul realizes he could trap David and his men by laying the city to siege.
-David realizes that the citizens of Keilah will betray him to Saul.
-He flees to Ziph pursued by Saul.
-Saul hunts David in the vicinity of Ziph on two occasions:
+With these men David rescued the town of Keilah from a Philistine attack.
+Saul realized he could trap David and his men by laying the city to siege.
+David felt that the citizens of Keilah would betray him to Saul and fled to Ziph pursued by Saul.
+Saul hunted David in the vicinity of Ziph on two occasions: